Distance characteristics for incremental quantities: Example

+We also show the impedances corresponding to the grid points used to create the convex hull approximation, $z_{\textrm{A}}^{\eta}\left(\hat{m}_k\right)$, which illustrate the exact characteristic, $\mathcal{Z}^{\eta}$.
+Each $\mathcal{Z}^{\eta}$ has nonconvexity on the top left and very slightly on the bottom right.
+This means that the convex hull approximation is conservative, i.e., includes unrealizable impedances in these regions.
+The plots indicate that this error is small.

-The convex hull approximations match the exact characteristics, $\mathcal{Z}^{\eta}$, except for slight nonconvexity along the top (not shown).
-Each characteristic took roughly three milliseconds to compute.
-This could be sped up by only using $\hat{m}_k$ on the perimeter of $[0,1]\times[0,1]$.
-The point estimates takes under a millisecond to compute and are reasonably close to the convex hull approximations.
+The convex hull characteristics took roughly 17 milliseconds to compute.
+This could be sped up substantially by only using $\hat{m}_k$ on the perimeter of $[0,1]\times[0,1]$.
+For example, using only the four corners takes one millisecond.
+The point estimates take 0.7 milliseconds to compute and are reasonably close to the convex hull approximations.